Calculate stabilizing resistor for Differential Protection:

 Here the resistance of the operating coil is very low.
 Typically

 If the relay configured at CT terminal side means..

-Thus during through fault, for the worst condition of CT saturation, the current through the Relay coil will not be enough to cross setting value of Is and thus the relay do not operate.
+Thus during through fault, for the worst condition of CT saturation, the current through the Relay coil will not be enough to cross the setting value of Is and thus the relay does not operate.